 That means you’ll need $26,000 in cash (which is probably more than you thought).

-With all that said, let’s move on to 7 ways you can reduce the cash you’ll need to close on your next investment property.
-The sooner you do, the sooner your money can go to work for you.
+In this article, we’ll break down 9 ways you can reduce the cash you’ll need to close on your next investment property.

 Idea #1: Lower Money-Down Loans

 Some lenders are different and have programs that don’t require tying up so much capital.
 One option through Fannie Mae only requires 15% down with a good credit score.

 This alone could mean $5,000-$15,000 less, depending on the purchase price and the conditions in your market.